Copacabana Beach and Central Coast Attractions

 Digging a small trench to the beach is the initial procedure.
-At the start there is only a small trickle of water but within a few hours the outflow becomes a raging torrent many metres across.
-This is a particularly exciting time for board and boogey riders who, for long periods, are able to ride the standing waves formed by the torrent.
+At the start there is only a small trickle of water but within a few hours the outflow becomes a raging torrent many meters across.
+This is a particularly exciting time for board and boogie riders who, for long periods, are able to ride the standing waves formed by the torrent.
 It is truly a very spectacular and exciting time for all present.

 While it remains tidal the lagoon gets a good wash-out after which a sandbar reforms and another cycle commences.

 Pet Friendly Areas Around the Beach and lagoon.

 Why board out your pets when they can also enjoy the holiday?
 Check the adjacent map to see where pets can roam on or off the leash.
 What could be more enjoyable for the whole family than playing on the beach with their pet chasing sticks and balls?
 Also a lot cheaper!

 Down the Beach

 Macmasters Beach occupies the area southwards from Cochrane Lagoon to Two Points Headland.
 This beach is a mirror image of Copacabana Beach with both terminating in towering hills with ocean pools and Surf Clubs below.
 The area is strongly developer resistant and as a result the Surf Club and associated Bare Foot Cafe are the only commercial sites in town.
 Outside the town is the Coffee Shack.
 Consequently this, together with the Surf Club, provides the best (only) coffee in the area.
 They are also the only source of provisions before Kincumber township (or a walk along the beach to Copacabana shops).

 Accordingly the whole area is residential with approximately 900 homes surrounded by bush, the beach and lagoon.